wonchan-choi/wonchan-choi.github.io/_pages/about.md

 My current projects focus on developing:

-- **A theoretical framework for generative AI (GenAI) literacy  and an associated toolkit** to support the creation of educational materials and programs that help college students engage effectively and ethcially with GenAI tools in the higher education context
+- **A framework for generative AI (GenAI) literacy  and an associated toolkit** to support the creation of educational materials and programs that help college students engage effectively and ethcially with GenAI tools in the higher education context
 - **A psychometric scale to assess the credibility of online information** in increasingly complex digital environments, where content is often prodcued by anonymous users and AI bots
 - **Design guidelines for mobile digital libraries to improve accessiblity and usability for blind and visually impaired users**.